luo1994/luo1994/README.md

 ## <a title="Hits" target="_blank" href="https://github.com/luo1994/hits"><img src="https://hits.b3log.org/luo1994/hits.svg"></a>
 ## Who am I?

-**One part Hot, one part Cold, I abide by the motto to "To be, or not to be: that is the question".**
+**I'm full of curiosity, I abide by the motto to "To be, or not to be: that is the question".**

 ## Languages and Tools:
 <code><img height="20" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/python/python.png"></code>